Skip to main content

 Photosynthesis

-Photosynthesis is the process by which green plants, algae, and some bacteria convert light energy into chemical energy, primarily in the form of glucose.
-This process occurs in two main stages: the light-dependent reactions, which capture energy from sunlight to produce ATP and NADPH, and the light-independent reactions (Calvin cycle), which use ATP and NADPH to synthesize glucose from carbon dioxide.
+Photosynthesis is the process by which green plants, algae, and some bacteria convert light energy into chemical energy stored in glucose.
+It involves two main stages: the light-dependent reactions and the Calvin cycle.
+The light-dependent reactions occur in the thylakoid membranes of chloroplasts, where light energy is used to produce ATP and NADPH, essential for the Calvin cycle.

 Recommended video: